NHL-League and union discuss on-ice safety after player's death in England

 "Whether it's something that's mandated directly or on a phased-in basis, that's something we'll discuss with the players' association," Bettman said after a news conference at MetLife Stadium in East Rutherford, New Jersey, where two outdoor NHL games will be played in February.

-According to the report, Bettman said the issue of neck protection is not new and the NHL and National Hockey League Players' Association (NHLPA) had already been looking at ways to better protect players from cuts to the wrist, leg or worse through a joint committee.
+According to the report, Bettman said the issue of neck protection is not new and the NHL and National Hockey League Players' Association (NHLPA) already had a joint committee looking at ways to better protect players from cuts to the wrist, leg or worse.

 The English Ice Hockey Association (EIHA), which is the sport's governing body in England and Wales, said this week the safety of players must take precedence above all else and made neck guards mandatory from Jan.
 1 for all on-ice activities.